Duck, Goose & Chicken Hatchery

 Why Metzer Farms Chooses Priority Mail over Express Mail When Shipping Ducklings USPS

-We ship our duckling via United States Postal Service because the USPS is the only agency that will ship live animals in America.
+We ship our birds via the United States Postal Service because the USPS is one of the only agencies that will ship live animals in America.
 FedEx and UPS will not deliver ducklings to your doorstep although FedEx planes do work in conjunction with the USPS in transporting live animals such as ducklings by air across the country.

 We commonly get this question: Why does Metzer Farms ship ducklings via USPS Priority Mail?
 Isn’t Express Mailing quicker and in the better interest of the waterfowl?
 Good question!
 The answer is in the numbers.

-The following statistics were gathered from Metzer Farms shipping data from late 2023 through early, 2024.
+The following statistics were gathered from Metzer Farms shipping data from January 2025 through May 2026.
 We looked at how long a delivery took to get from our hatchery to our customer’s local post office.
-2-day delivery means the birds are mailed one day and arrive two days later (ie: mailed Monday and arrive Wednesday).
+Two-day delivery means the birds arrive two days after shipping (ie: mailed Monday and arrive Wednesday).
 The results we found were very interesting:

 Comments